Feeling Muslim Welcoming Spaces

 How is Feeling Muslim able to do this?:

 Through the generous donations of folks all over the world who want to do whatever they can to support American converts to Islam through every stage of their journey.
-Monetary donations are always welcome and so are your services!
-If you have a service to offer, we are more than happy to hear about it.
+Monetary donations are always welcome and so are your recommendations!
+If you have a recommendation for how we can be better, we are more than happy to hear about it.
 Please contact us by filling out the form on the 'Reach Out!' page, inshaAllah.